tsfpga/tsfpga/doc/sphinx/simulation.rst

 .. autoclass:: tsfpga.vivado_simlib_common.VivadoSimlibCommon()
     :members:

-Adding simlib to you simulation project using this class is achieved by simply doing:
+Adding simlib to a simulation project using this class is achieved by simply doing:

 .. code-block:: python
-    :caption: Adding simlib to your simulation project in ``simulate.py``.
+    :caption: Adding simlib to the simulation project in ``simulate.py``.

     from tsfpga.vivado_simlib import VivadoSimlib